WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Finding:**

-A file called *Types.hs* is a copy-pasted version of the datatypes used by Marlowe.
-The only data structure utilized is the `Input` type which servers as the redeemer for the Marlowe input.
+A file called *Types.hs* is a copy-pasted version of the data types used by Marlowe.
+The only data structure utilized is the `Input` type which serves as the redeemer for the Marlowe input.
 The inclusion of this file unnecessarily increases the size of the validator.

 **Solution:**